seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

 *Optional read*

 You can optionally read or skip this section.
 Your choice.
-This section covers a problem I've faced on numerous occasions while I was learning, that lead to much frustration.
+This section covers a problem I've faced on numerous occasions while I was learning - this led to much frustration.

 It is important that you set the "crc podman-env" properly before continuing.
 Not doing so may lead to probelms when pushing the image to the OpenShift Local internal registry.